Charitable Choices: Breast Cancer Support Fund

-Breast Cancer Support Fund is an organization which provides financial assistance to women with breast cancer.
+Breast Cancer Support Fund is an organization that provides financial assistance to women with breast cancer.
 We spoke with Donna Sheehan, Executive Director, to find out more about what they do.

 Describe your charity/non-profit in a few sentences.